smithy-lang/smithy/docs/source-2.0/quickstart.rst

     @readonly
     operation GetForecast {
-        input: GetForecastInput
-        output: GetForecastOutput
-    }

         // "cityId" provides the only identifier for the resource since
-    // a Forecast doesn't have its own.
+        // a Forecast doesn't have its own. input := for Forecast {
-    @input
-    structure GetForecastInput {
             @required
-        cityId: CityId
+            $cityId
         }

-    @output
-    structure GetForecastOutput {
-        chanceOfRain: Float
+        output := for Forecast {
+            $chanceOfRain
+        }
     }

 .. admonition:: Review